jasongodev/atk4auth/README.md

 There might be an instance where the above separation of authentication is useful.
 Assuming a company ties the 2FA OTP generator to a dedicated mobile device only located in the company’s 3-tier secure premises.
 An admin who accesses the dashboard in a middle of a beer pong party, very drunk, will not be able to use its delete powers despite able to login as an admin because the mobile device that can generate the OTP codes is in the office.

 Now imagine a nuclear missile launch that uses atk4/ui and atk4auth codes for their dashboard.
 Atk4auth’s versatility saves the world.
+## Expiration of Authentication
+## Configuration
+A sample of the $config array is in the config.php.
+If you implement your own Users model and have assigned custom fields for the fields that atk4auth uses for authentication, you can indicate the custom fields in the configuration.

+Perhaps you will spend most of your time configuring the third party provider which needs to have a client key and secret.
+You may also change the color of the button using the CSS class color.
+Atk4auth just like atk4/ui uses Fomantic UI for styling.

+**Important:** Do not change the primary handle name of the third party provider (e.g. Facebook or Google) because these are directly used by atk4auth in identifying the correct third party endpoints.
+Do not change it from Facebook to “FB” or “FB Login”.
+Doing so will break the functionality.